A Freelancer vs Entrepreneur - What's the Difference?

 2. Freelancers Often Have More Control Over Their Schedule Compared to Entrepreneurs, Since They Produce Their Own Income

-Another point of difference between a freelance vs an entrepreneur is that freelancers are free to choose their own schedule, but they often miss out on opportunities that come up throughout the day because they are not looking for them but rather completing their work.
+Another point of difference between a freelance vs entrepreneur is that freelancers are free to choose their own schedule, but they often miss out on opportunities that come up throughout the day because they are not looking for them but rather completing their work.
 This leads to lost momentum when you don't take advantage of those work opportunities when they present themselves.

 As freelancers have more control over their schedule, it’s often easier for them to maintain a healthy work-life balance than for an entrepreneur who is solely depending on an employer for income.
 They are independent contractors who can choose when they want to work as well as where they want to work.
 While this flexibility of schedule allows them to maintain a healthy work-life balance.